z--m-n/svg-text-flow/README.md

 # svg-text-flow
-Conversion of text objects in SVG
+Conversion of rectangular text flow objects in SVG

 ## Background